MrTreev/EngineeringCapstoneProject/README.md

 RMIT Engineering Capstone Project 2022

-An investigation into materials and componants for use in wearable technologies and the development of a holistic health monitoring system
+An investigation into materials and components for use in wearable technologies and the development of a holistic health monitoring system